 There was a guy in my office whom I’d had my eye on for a while, but he was shy and it didn’t look like he was going to approach me.
 I mentioned to some of my coworkers that I was interested in him, and one of them knew him pretty well and said he’d set us up on a date.
 We made plans to go for happy hour later in the week at a restaurant across the street from the office.
 When we got there he changed his mind and said he wanted to get a table and have dinner instead of just going to the bar for drinks.
 So, we got a table and proceeded to order dinner even thought it was 5:00 in the evening.
 We had just finished ordering and were starting to settle in for some conversation when he told me there was something he needed me to know.
 Uh oh.
 He then proceeded to tell me that if we were to start dating we would need to eat dinner at 5:00 every night because he went to bed at 7:00 so that he could get up at 1:00am in order to “game” for several hours online, before finally going back to bed and getting a couple more hours of sleep before work.
 I was speechless.
 I then got to sit through an entire dinner making small talk with this very strange individual that I never planned to speak to again.

-I hope you enjoyed this holiday edition of the blog and got a few laughs out of it.
+I hope you enjoyed this little trip down memory lane.
 You no longer need to wonder why I’m single and perfectly happy this way! 😉

 I help single women get from where they are to where they want to be by overcoming their sadness and starting to live their best lives through mindset and lifestyle changes.
 Contact me to learn how it’s possible to live a single, blissful life.